uncbiag/mermaid/README.md

 # iMagE Registration via autoMAtIc Differentiation

 Mermaid is a registration toolkit making use of automatic differentiation for rapid prototyping.
-It runs on the CPU and the GPU, though GPU acceleration only becomes obvious for large images or 3D volumes.
+It is written in [PyTorch](https://pytorch.org/) and runs on the CPU and the GPU.
+Though GPU acceleration only becomes obvious for large images or 3D volumes.
+It supports registration of 1D (functions), 2D, and 3D images.

 The easiest way to install a development version is to clone the repository, create a virtual conda environment and install it in there.
 This can be done as follows: